windows1011/entra-docs/docs/identity/users/groups-dynamic-membership.md

  profileType | a valid [profile type](/graph/api/resources/device?view=graph-rest-1.0&preserve-view=true#properties) in Microsoft Entra ID | device.profileType -eq "RegisteredDevice" systemLabels | a read-only string matching the Intune device property for tagging Modern Workplace devices | device.systemLabels -startsWith "M365Managed" SystemLabels

+> [!NOTE]
+> When an iPhone is enrolled in Intune, the OS type displayed in Microsoft Entra changes from "iOS" to "iPhone".
+This is because of the additional data that is sent to Azure during the enrolment process.
+When a device is registered in Entra, it shows the OS as "iOS".
+However, once the device is enrolled in Intune, it sends more detailed information, including the specific device type, which is then reflected as "iPhone" in Entra.
+The change in OS type helps provide more granular information about the devices being managed, which can be useful for IT administrators when managing and troubleshooting devices.
 <!-- docutune:enable -->

 > [!NOTE]